scottmillers/slidev/README.md

 1. Build the Single Page Application

-To deploy your slides under the /slidev subfolder use this command.
+To deploy your slides under the /slidev subfolder on the website use this command.

 ```
-slidev  build --base /slidev/
+slidev  build --base /slidev/ --out ../docs/  --emptyOutDir
 ```

-Then copy the /dist folder to the /docs folder.

-## Install on my GitHub Pages
+## Install the built Slides On my GitHub Pages

 How to put install as a set of web pages